litetex-oss/mcm-raid-restore/README.md

 Restores the raid mechanic like it was in 1.20, which makes raid farms work again.

-<i>Note that this mod is still in a preview phase as 1.21 is not released yet</i>

 ## Motivation/Why does this mod exist?

 Raids [in 1.21](https://minecraft.wiki/w/Java_Edition_24w13a) got significantly changed and it's no longer possible to create a stacking raid farm.